Where To Source Products Outside Of China // Pros And Cons Of Top China Manufacturing Alternatives

 Check out: What Products Are Made In Bangladesh? // Bangladesh Manufacturing and Sourcing

-Bangladesh is the world’s biggest manufacturing hub for fashion outside of China, making it ideal for manufacturing all forms of fashion, including clothing and footwear.
-In addition, the Bangladeshi textile industry is growing, and most of the world’s largest brands outsource manufacturing there instead of in China.
-Therefore, Bangladesh should be a top contender for all investments in the textile/fashion industry.
+Bangladesh is the world’s largest manufacturing hub for fashion outside of China, making it an ideal location for manufacturing all forms of fashion, including clothing and footwear.
+In addition, the Bangladeshi textile industry is experiencing growth, and many of the world’s largest brands are outsourcing manufacturing there instead of in China.
+Therefore, Bangladesh should be a top contender for all investments in the textile and fashion industries.

 05 // Indonesia Sourcing